cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Using BOSH

 Before we can use BOSH we need to install the BOSH CLI.
-Also, make sure that you have a running development environment with an uploaded Stemcell.
+You will need a running development environment with an uploaded Stemcell.
 You can learn about those steps in the [BOSH Installation][] section.

 ## Installing BOSH Command Line Interface ##

 The following steps install BOSH CLI on Ubuntu 10.04 LTS.
-If you do not run Ubuntu, it is recommended that you install it on a local Virtual Machine.
+You can install on either a physical or Virtual Machine.

 ### Install Ruby via rbenv